monachilada/wp-charts/readme.txt

 Create amazing HTML5 charts easily in WordPress.
 A flexible and lightweight WordPress chart plugin including 6 customizable chart types (line, bar, pie, radar, polar area and doughnut types) as well as a fallback to provide support for older IE.

-Incorporates the fantastic chart.js script : [http://www.chartjs.org/](http://www.chartjs.org/)
+Incorporates the fantastic chart.js script : [http://www.chartjs.org/](http://www.chartjs.org/) created by Nivk Downie.

 ### 6 Chart types ###
 Visualise your data in different ways.
 Each of them animated, fully customisable and look great, even on retina displays.